Caesarean delivery on maternal request: Routine hospital practices

 Non-medically indicated scheduling of childbirth before 39 weeks gestation brings "significant risks for the baby with no known benefit to the mother."
 Hospitals should institute strict monitoring of births to comply with full term (more than 39 weeks gestation) elective C-section guidelines.
 In review, three hospitals following policy guidelines brought elective early deliveries down 64%, 57%, and 80%.
 The researchers found many benefits but "no adverse effects" in the health of the mothers and babies at those hospitals.

 In this context, it is worth remembering many studies have shown operations performed out-of-hours tend to have more complications (both surgical and anaesthetic).
 For this reason, if a Caesarean is anticipated to be likely to be needed for a woman, it may be preferable to perform this electively (or pre-emptively) during daylight operating hours, rather than wait for it to become an emergency with the increased risk of surgical and anaesthetic complications that can follow from emergency surgery.

-Doctor fear of lawsuits
+Doctor's fear of lawsuits

 Another contributing factor for doctor-ordered procedures may be fear of medical malpractice lawsuits.
 Italian gynaecologist Enrico Zupi, whose clinic in Rome, Mater Dei, was under media attention for carrying a record of Caesarian sections (90% over total birth), explained: "We shouldn't be blamed.
 Our approach must be understood.
 We doctors are often sued for events and complications that cannot be classified as malpractice.
 So we turn to defensive medicine.
 We will keep acting this way as long as medical mistakes are not depenalized.
 We are not martyrs.
 So if a pregnant woman is facing an even minimum risk, we suggest she gets a C-section".